- Although Outlook is one of the most used business-focused email client, is far from perfect.

-- Enter your RMS URL, click the Add button and then click Close.
+- Click the Add button and then click Close.

-Sorry, something went wrong error in Outlook 2013 can prevent you from sending emails and cause many problems, but you can easily fix this error by using one of our solutions.
+The error Sorry, something went wrong in Outlook can prevent you from sending emails and cause many problems, but you can easily fix this error by using one of our solutions.

 Let us know in the comment section below if you have any questions or recommendations.